Working with Electricity

 • Always hold the cable connector or plug when disconnecting a cable.
 Never pull from the cable.
 Doing so will weaken the wires inside the cable and can disconnect the grounding wire.

 • Examine all electrical equipment for signs of wear.
-Watch out for breaks or openings in any cable, any plug or any place where the cable attaches to a lamp.
+Watch out for breaks or openings in any cable, plug, or place where the cable attaches to a lamp.

 • Uncoil electrical cables before they are used.
 Cables must not be coiled while they are connected to power.
-Coiled cables can generate heat which can damage the insulation of the cable.
+Coiled cables can generate heat, which can damage the cable’s insulation.

 • Make sure equipment is properly grounded.